Mesh Augmentation of LoRaWAN-based IoT Networks: Concluding Remarks

 \section{Concluding Remarks}

 We have described LoRaWAN IoT Mesh Augmentation (LIMA), a protocol and system that provides robust multi-hop routing, range extension and energy savings for LoRaWAN end devices.
-LIMA uses Route Establishment Messages sent by the Gateway to create reverse-path routes at the LRs.
-Other features include transparent Adaptive Data Rate (ADR) support based on the signal strength from an ED to the nearest LR; a Do-Not-Forward (DNoF) list to suppress duplicate transmissions; election of a \textit{designated LR} for each ED; and multi-hop downlink ED window management.
-Compared to existing work, LIMA is unique in that it is the first published scalable, self-organizing and topology-adaptive multi-hop mesh networking protocol that provides LoRaWAN-compatible range-extension and energy reduction without changes to end devices or the server(s).
+Key features include highly efficient mesh routing based on path-reversal techniques; transparent Adaptive Data Rate (ADR) support based on the signal strength from an ED to the nearest LR; a Do-Not-Forward (DNoF) list to suppress duplicate transmissions; election of a designated LR for each ED; and multi-hop downlink ED window management.
+Compared to existing work, LIMA is unique in that it is the first scalable multi-hop mesh networking protocol that transparently augments LoRaWAN for uplink and downlink range-extension and end device energy reduction without requiring changes to end devices or the server(s).

 Our evaluation of LIMA via simulation using ns-3 over a notional precision agriculture / remote monitoring scenario shows that it can provide multi-factor gains in delivery, scalability, latency and energy consumption.
 We have built a LIMA prototype by modifying a commercial LoRaWAN gateway product and evaluated it both on an attenuator-based indoor testbed and outdoors.
-Our prototype work confirms its feasibility, and testing in a LoRa-rich environment shows expected behavior with unmodified end devices and servers.
-Based on our research, we believe that LIMA can be a scalable, cost-efficient, and easy-to-deploy solution for augmenting LoRaWAN with a mesh network, and significantly extending the effective range and battery life of LoRaWAN devices to support a wide variety of use cases.
+Our prototype work confirms LIMA's real-world feasibility, and testing in a LoRa-rich environment shows expected behavior.
+We believe that LIMA can be a scalable, cost-efficient, and easy-to-deploy "drop in" solution for augmenting private as well as public LoRaWAN networks, and significantly extending the effective range and battery life of LoRaWAN devices to benefit a wide variety of long-range low-power IoT use cases.